jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-18-SVC Theme.md

 We are the SVC
 Space Venture Coalition
 Exploring space
-to unify the world
+We unify the world
 For we know
 Outer space
 Is beckoning

 So we go
 Yes we seek
 Other life
 Spreading peace
 For we are the SVC